 Bull Pot of the Witches is not at all well described in Northern Caves, and such is the complexity of the cave, the survey is not too helpful.
 It is, however, possible to see the best bits in a day providing you know where you're going.
 It's a fun cave, well worth the effort, and it has the advantage that despite the profusion of P-bolts that decorate the walls, it doesn't need any tackle.
 A short handline, however, is useful.

-The key to understanding the system is to realise that a couple of sumps divide the stream at the bottom into the upstream passages, with the water flowing from Aygill Caverns, from the downstream passages where it flows through to Wilf Taylor's Passage in Lancaster Hole, and that having explored the first, you need to almost start again to explore the second!
+The key to understanding the system is to realise that in normal water conditions three sumps divide the stream at the bottom into the upstream passages, with the water flowing from Aygill Caverns, and the downstream passages where it flows through to Wilf Taylor's Passage in Lancaster Hole.
+This means that having explored the first, you need to almost start again to explore the second!
 Note that both the upstream and downstream passages get aqueous, and should be avoided in wet weather.

 The entrance is one of the more picturesque in the Dales, especially in spring when the sides are a mass of colour from bluebells, wild garlic, and primroses.
 The usual descent of the open pot is to cross the stile, follow the path along the wall, to the corner, and then follow the descending continuation carefully to a small cave opening.
 The passage soon leads to a couple of easily climbable chimneys into South Chamber.
 You will see daylight to the left, but while you're here, it's worth facing the few feet of crawl on the right to visit Cavern 32 - a breakdown chamber, which used to link through to Hidden Pot on the surface above.
 A dangerous route down though boulders does connect Cavern 32 with the rest of the cave, but this is best avoided.